Master of Arts in Teaching--Middle Grades Education (grades 4 - 8)

-Language Arts Science Social Studies Mathematics What certification will I be eligible for upon completion of this concentration?
 Upon successful completion of all program requirements and passing the appropriate GACE exam, you will be eligible for Georgia T-5 Middle Grades Certification (grades 4-8).
-The program is an NCATE accredited, Georgia Professional Standards Commission approved program that is recognized through reciprocity in many other states in the U.S.
+The program is a CAEP-accredited, Georgia Professional Standards Commission-approved program that is recognized through reciprocity in many other states in the U.S.

-Present a total adjusted GPA of 2.75 or higher on all teaching field course work.
+- Present a total adjusted GPA of 2.75 or higher on content courses in the selected area of certification.

-Qualify for a Georgia Pre-Service certificate or Induction Pathway 4 certificate (see Certification section in the Graduate Catalog).
+- Qualify for a Georgia Pre-Service certificate or Provisional certificate (see Certification section in the Graduate Catalog).